Bhutan, Nepal & the Mystical Himalayas

 The first full day in Bhutan, we hiked up to the Tiger's Nest or Taktsang Monastery near Paro.
 Here is a view of the Paro valley below

-as we were on the trail.
 The hike itself is relatively steep.
 About half of the group stopped at the teahouse off the trail on the way up

 and did not go all the way.